 also for SSL encrypted ones.

-The the VNC displays to enter in the VNC viewer would be, say, "far-away.east:0"
+The VNC displays to enter in the VNC viewer would be, say, "far-away.east:0

 We assume above that x11vnc is using port 5900 (and any Host-Level-firewalls on